 Children in foster care need caring adults who understand their needs to speak out for their best interests.
 With a CASA (Court Appointed Special Advocates) volunteer, children are more likely to adjust to change and find or return to a safe, permanent home.

-Attend a CASA Info Session to learn about the role of a CASA Volunteer, the application and training process, what your time commitment might be when advocating for a child, and more.
+Attend a Virtual CASA Info Session to learn about the role of a CASA Volunteer, the application and training process, what your time commitment might be when advocating for a child, and more.

 Please spread the word to help support this crucial community resource!